anishi1222/KeyVault-Access-with-Java/README.md

   - Click "New application registration" and fill out the form (Correct Sign-on URL is not required).
   - Take a note of Application (client) ID after registration is completed.
 This Application (client) ID is required to connect to Key Vault.
 - Password
-  - Settings > Keys in API ACCESS section.
+  - Azure Active Directory > Manage > App registrations > Manage > "Client secrets" in Certificates & secrets section.
   - Enter description, duration, and value.
   - Click "Save", and value is changed.
 This changed value is "Client Secret", of which you have to take a note.